tensor-compiler/docs/docs/pycomputations.md

 $$A_{ijk} = B_{ijk} \cdot C_{ijk} \cdot D_{ijk}.$$

-To define the same computation using the TACO Python library, we can write very similar code, with the main difference being that we also have to explicitly declare the index variables beforehand:
+To define the same computation using the TACO Python API, we can write very similar code, with the main difference being that we also have to explicitly declare the index variables beforehand: